Skip to main content

 Review the information on the SHIP page to determine your whether or not you are required to waive or enroll in the Point Park student health insurance plan (SHIP), as well as deadlines, costs, and other enrollment and waiver information.

 Students who are mandatory for insurance (athletes, dance and theatre majors, international students) are automatically charged for the insurance on their student account each fall and spring semester.
 You are required to waive (opt-out) or enroll (opt-in) by the deadline.
-If you do nothing or do not successfully waive (opt-out) by the deadline, you will be enrolled in the SHIP and the charge will remain on your account for the full year.
-If you wish to enroll in the SHIP, enroll (opt-in) as soon as possible so your insurance is active August 1st or as soon as possible after that.
-Do NOT wait for the university to enroll you!
+If you do nothing or do not successfully waive by the deadline, you will be enrolled in the SHIP and the charge will remain on your account.
+If you wish to enroll in the SHIP, you are encouraged to do so as soon as possible.
+Visit the SHIP page for more information.

 Pioneer Experience is Point Park University's full-week orientation program*.
-It occurs immediately before classes start and integrates students, academically and socially, into the University community.
+Pioneer Experience takes place the week prior to the start of classes and integrates students, academically and socially, into the University community.
 Students receive information on campus resources, learn how to get involved on campus, hear from a keynote speaker, enjoy entertainment and participate in community service.

 Due to space limitations, families are not able to attend Pioneer Experience.
-However, there will be online family orientation for parents/guardians to become more knowledgeable about Point Park so they can then support their students during their time here.
-There will also be a companion publication that contains university information that pertains to new students.
+However, there is an online family orientation program for parents/guardians to become more knowledgeable about Point Park so they can then support their students during their time here.
+There is also a Family Guide that contains university information pertaining to new students.

-For accommodation support requests for the upcoming academic year such as academic, housing, or dining/meal plan, please register with the Office of Accessibility Services.
+For accommodation support requests for the academic year such as academic, housing, or dining/meal plan, please register with the Accessibility Services.

 We recommend you check the weather and the schedule of events each day and consider the following, depending on the forecast and the day's activities: